Has your organization been seeing an increase in post-pandemic workplace romances?

 Where fear of being the center of gossip deterred people from dating their workmates before, they could now connect when working remotely.

-The post-pandemic workplace romances you may have seen could have emerged from the remote working period.
+The post-pandemic workplace romances you may have seen could have emerged from the time people used to do remote work.
 Perhaps by the time you saw them, they already had time to flourish in private and only publicized with their return to the office.

 4. Shared Vulnerability